UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ![SLC]({{ '/assets/images/team02/SLC.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

-The results here suggest that our second approach, which is BASNet hyrbid loss + copypaste augmentation outperforms the other two approaches and has the best per-class IoU and mIoU
+The results here suggest that our Approach 2, which is the BASNet hyrbid loss + copy-paste augmentation, in general outperforms the other two approaches and has the best performance.
+Comparing with the baseline model, we found that except for the car and vegetation classes, approach 2 model performs better, and has overall a better mIoU value than the performance of baseline model.
+The reason is likely that small objects tend to receive disproportionally stronger gradients from SSIM and IoU losses, and at the meantime, while still counted as fine-grained urban structures, car and vegetations have relatively larger sizes than all other classes in the 6-class scheme.
+Therefore for car and vegetation objects in the image they will receive biased parameter updates, which causes the segmentation on these two classes to degrade.
+Similar reason can be applied to approach 1 and approach 3.
+Overall, all three approaches outperformed the baseline model from mIoU perspective, though for  all of them has a